minijamigara/Selenium_Webdriver_with_java_tutorial/README.md

-This tutorial includes,
+# Selenium WebDriver Tutorial Overview

-How to use the WebDriver API to launch and interact with websites
+This repository provides a comprehensive guide on using the Selenium WebDriver API for automating web application testing.
+Below are the key topics covered:

-Various techniques to find elements such as buttons, links, text, dropdowns, and more within a web application
+1. **Launching and Interacting with Websites**: Learn how to use the WebDriver API to open and navigate through websites.

-WebDriver API calls to interact with those elements such as clicking, entering and reading text, selecting options, handling popups and alerts, uploading files, working with iframes, and more
+2. **Locating Web Elements**: Techniques to find buttons, links, text fields, dropdowns, and more within a web application.

-Advanced interactions, such as hovering and sending alternative keys like tab, as well as symbols
+3. **Interacting with Elements**: Perform actions like clicking, entering text, reading text, selecting dropdown options, handling popups and alerts, uploading files, and working with iframes.

-How to integrate the WebDriver API with a test assertion library, such as TestNG
+4. **Advanced Interactions**: Master hovering over elements, sending special keys (e.g., tab), and working with symbols.

-How to organize our test code using the Page Object Model
+5. **Integration with Test Frameworks**: Understand how to integrate WebDriver API with assertion libraries like TestNG for robust test validations.

-Various wait strategies to control the timing of our scripts and avoid flaky tests
+6. **Page Object Model (POM)**: Organize your test code using POM to enhance reusability and readability.

-How to take screenshots during test executions
+7. **Wait Strategies**: Learn various techniques for managing script timing and preventing flaky tests through explicit, implicit, and fluent waits.

-How to have our code listen for specific WebDriver events and perform additional actions, like logging our test activity
+8. **Taking Screenshots**: Capture screenshots during test execution for reporting and debugging.

-How to customize the browser used in test execution
+9. **WebDriver Event Listeners**: Implement custom listeners to log test activities and perform additional actions during execution.

-How to run headless tests
+10. **Browser Customization**: Customize the browser environment for test execution, including running headless tests.

-Advanced topics like navigating multiple open tabs within a browser, as well as cookie management
+11. **Advanced Browser Features**: Manage multiple open tabs, cookies, and more within your test scripts.

-And for anything we can't do with the core WebDriver API methods, we'll learn how to write custom actions using JavaScript
+12. **Custom Actions with JavaScript**: For complex interactions, extend WebDriver capabilities by writing custom JavaScript commands.